Structure preserving schemes for Fokker-Planck equations of irreversible processes: Introduction

-In general, it is nontrivial to construct high-order accurate numerical schemes for the Fokker-Planck equations, which can preserve the following structures: (\emph{i}) mass conservation law \eqref{mass}; (\emph{ii}) energy dissipation relation \eqref{energy2}; (\emph{iii}) well-balancedness, i.e., numerical equilibrium recovers given invariant measure $\invm$; and (\emph{iv}) ergodicity/spectral gap estimate \eqref{exp_gap}.
-In this paper, we focus on constructing and analyzing second and fourth order in space numerical schemes via finite difference implementation of the finite element method for solving Fokker-Planck equations (\textbf{Model~1} and \textbf{Model~2}).
+In general, for the Fokker-Planck equations with generic drift terms, it is nontrivial to construct high-order accurate numerical schemes that can preserve all the following structures: (\emph{i}) mass conservation law \eqref{mass}; (\emph{ii}) energy dissipation relation \eqref{energy2}; (\emph{iii}) well-balancedness, i.e., numerical equilibrium recovers given invariant measure $\invm$; and (\emph{iv}) ergodicity/spectral gap estimate \eqref{exp_gap}.
+In this paper, we focus on constructing and analyzing second and fourth order in space numerical schemes via finite difference implementation of the finite element method for solving Fokker-Planck equations, mainly for \textbf{Model~1}.
+We will obtain all the good properties (i)-(iv) in the fully discrete second and fourth order schemes for \textbf{Model~1}.

 Our algorithms enjoy desired numerical properties.
 Benefiting from the inherent nature of finite element method, the discrete mass conservation law is satisfied naturally.
-We show the linear system matrices from the implicit Euler time discretization are monotone under mild mesh conditions and time step constraints, see Section~\ref{sec:monotonicity}, thus both the positivity of the numerical solution and the discrete energy dissipation law for any convex function $f$ hold.
+If the matrix of the linear system in the backward Euler time discretization is a monotone matrix, i.e., its inverse matrix has non-negative entries, then we call such schemes {\it monotone} schemes.
+We show that the schemes for \textbf{Model~1} are monotone under practical mesh conditions and time step constraints in Section~\ref{sec:monotonicity}, thus both the positivity of the numerical solution and the discrete energy dissipation law for any convex function $f$ hold.
 Define discrete energy as

 Then the quantity $E^n$ is non-increasing with respect to time step $n$.
 In particular, by selecting the convex function $f(x) = (x-1)^2$, we show discrete Pearson $\chi^2$-divergence energy dissipation law.
 Finally, the invariant measure is also recovered {with an exponential convergence rate}.
 For the definition of notation in \eqref{eq:section1_review_energy} and more details on related proofs are shown in Section~\ref{sec:positivity_and_dissipation}.